Blog-Reference and Blog-Reference on Apr 4, 2017, adapted to context

 The complete employment equation contains in addition profit distribution, public deficit spending, and the trade balance.

-The systemic employment equation contains nothing but measurable variables and is therefore readily testable.
+The objective-systemic Employment Law contains nothing but measurable variables and is therefore readily testable.
 There is no need for further discussion.
 As always in science, a test decides the matter.